konkit/programmerjournal/README.md

 [x] BuJo icons
 [x] Write descriptions in Markdown
 [x] Add entry for when the task was snoozed
-[ ] List tasks planned for this week,
 [ ] Monthly backlog, migrating to monthly backlog
 [ ] Undo snooze
 [ ] Top 3 things to be surely done today